 That they all may be one: Insights into contemporary ecumenism

 The government has proposed forcing universities to do more to protect free speech.
-The proposals have serious limitations, argues Simon Perfect.
+The proposals have big limitations, argues Simon Perfect.

 Interested by this?
 Share it on social media.
 Join our monthly e–newsletter to keep up to date with our latest research and events.
 And check out our Friends Programme to find out how you can help our work.